-Experience: Investment experience on a market value basis for the year ended June 30, 2017 was favorable with a market rate of return of 8.78% (versus the expected return of 6.75%).
-On a funding value basis, investment gains as of June 30, 2017 totaled \$776.1 thousand.
-Overall experience from 2016-2017 was lower than expected.
+Experience: Investment experience on a market value basis for the year ended June 30, 2018 was favorable with a market rate of return of 7.28% (versus the expected return of 6.5%).
+On a funding value basis, investment gains as of June 30, 2018 totaled \$374.1 thousand.
+Overall experience from 2017-2018 was less favorable than expected.
+This is primarily due to more retirements than expected (11 actual vs. 5.3 expected) and higher pay increases than expected.

 Expected Computed Contribution Rates in Future Years: The method used to derive valuation assets will, over the long-term, produce rates of return equal to those measured on a pure market value basis.
 This means that over the long term, total employer contributions are not expected to be impacted by the method used to derive valuation assets.
 This relationship does not hold over the short term; valuation assets may drop to 80% of market value or go up to 120% of market value.
-Valuation assets are now approximately \$1.7 million higher than the market value with \$1.7 million of investment losses still to be recognized.
-Recognition of these losses over the next several years is expected to put upward pressure on employer contribution rates.
+Valuation assets are now approximately \$1.2 million higher than the market value, with approximately \$2.0 million of investment losses still to be recognized during the next two years.
+Recognition of these losses over the next two years is expected to put upward pressure on employer contribution rates (in the absence of significant investment gains).